gymreklab/cse185-spring20/jupyter_assignment_instructions.md

 5. Once fetched, you should be able to see the individual notebook files for each lab.

+## Getting help with assignments

+During lab hours, you will be able to get one on one help with the assignments.
+There will be a zoom meeting with both the TAs.
+A brief overview of the lab will be given at the beginning of the session.
+Afterwards, you can sign up for one on one help with the TA in this google doc (https://docs.google.com/document/d/1ApHRXcQwFuc-D5A3H25581jeDYtBC144x-UGViYWAlU/edit?usp=sharing).
+The TAs will go down the list and invite those who signed up to an individual meeting from the main zoom meeting.
+You can add your name to the queue anytime during the lab session.
+It is also important to note that in order to receive help, you will have to be in the main zoom meeting when the TAs get to your name in the list.
+Otherwise, the TAs will go help the next person in the list.
+The TAs will cross out names after people have been helped.

+Instructor and TA office hours are also available for you to receive help on the assignments.
+Whether it's one on one help or a group discussion will be decided by those holding the office hours.

 ## Submitting assignments

 From the assignments tab, for each notebook, you can click "Validate" to check that you pass all visible autograder tests.